JtSangerman/bigfoot-matrix-viz/README.md

 ## Included repository source code summary
 A repository for the source code behind this project's engine of a programmable HUB75D LED panel and dependencies: microcontroller, hardware drivers, a supporting hardware development emulator and the various hardware supported algorithm visualizations.
 A POC/prototype hardware & supporting firmware environment build explanation included below.

-## Purpose statement
-With no clear end-game vision of this project, the project currently serves and will continue to serve as a source of inspiring curiosity of our universe's complex tasks, and a tool for curating and programming visualizations for continuing to explore the curiousities -- personally and with my sincere hope as to do the same for yourself as well.

-Assuming you've read this far into this brief introduction, my hope is that you've arrived here from acting on any inspirations or curiosities that have found you -- and that `BIGFOOT.viz` is able to present itself as a tool to aid in exploring that interest.
-Given this project and driving codebase *is currently a passion project that is exclusively worked on with leisure time that is far-and-few between*, many areas of the repo's scope were developed with the aim to require as little time as possible -- and thus areas needing improvement are present and to be expected.

 Feel free to make improvements as you see fit, build new or improve existing features as inspired, or find your stroke of curiousity elsewhere in a way that inspires a purpose -- using this project as a tool or otherwise.

 Forks/branches/PRs or alike are all encouraged.
 Feedback and contributions of any variety are always warmly welcomed.
 Your interest in this BIGFOOT's source code and the project overall is deeply appreciated!